 Pick a Neutral Spot

-Try to find a place that is neutral to you and the person or group to which you are a confessing.
+Try to find a place that is neutral to you and the person or group to which you are confessing.
 You do not want to feel overwhelmed or be in a place with negative memories, such as a family member’s home where conflict has arisen in the past.
 You also do not want to bring your family to an area associated with your drug use, unfamiliar to them or where there may be unwanted intrusions.
 The setting really will do a lot to make everyone feel at ease.

 Limit Your Confessions to Close Family

 When you decide whom to tell about your heroin addiction, keep it to your closest loved ones at first.
 If you are in a group, you do not want outsiders or acquaintances to make your loved ones feel like they are unable to be fully expressive.
-This is a very difficult time and everyone deserves a safe, loving and personal group with whom to rally.
-Moreover, your family may want to be able to process the information before word gets out.
+This is a very difficult time and everyone deserves a safe, loving, and personal group with whom to rally.
+Moreover, your family may want to be able to process the information before the word gets out.
 The news will eventually trickle down to distant relatives and friends.
 Besides, you do not have to tell everyone.

 Be Ready for Negativity and Insistence

 If you are addicted to heroin, you already know that it is a serious state to be in.
 It is not unnatural for family members to get scared and express anger.
 It is in your best interest not to return that anger.
 Try to be understanding and hopefully, they will too.
 It takes some adjusting and the road ahead for them is going to be trying, so a little sympathy goes a long way.

 You are also likely to encounter insistence.
 Family members will insist you get help, insist you go cold turkey, insist you answer a barrage of questions, etc. They are going to want you sober and want you to stay that way from that day forward.
 Explain your situation, what your plans are for treatment, etc. You could use the help.